 For program deposits that are billed against tuition, the College will pay these deposits on behalf of students who are confirming their enrollment in a program.
 Students are responsible for program deposits that are billed against housing and non-tuition expenses.
 If the student withdraws after the program deposit has been paid by the College, the College will post any non-refundable fees to the student’s account.
 (Students are responsible for other deposits, e.g., housing deposits.)
 Students returning to their studies at the College may not enroll in courses with outstanding balances.

 Students may not transfer away or take a personal leave of absence to participate in a study away program and transfer the credit retroactively.
-Students must be on an educational leave at the start of their approved program to be eligible to transfer credit and financial aid.
+Students must be enrolled in the Study Away Placeholder course at the start of their approved program to be eligible to transfer credit and financial aid.
 A full list of academic policies is available here.

 In the event there is a fee for the official transcript to be issued to the college, Amherst will pay for one transcript to be sent to the Office of the Registrar.
 Students are expected to pay for any additional transcripts.
 This includes transcript fees for study away programs that are not degree-granting institutions, which may have an accredited, degree-granting college or university that charges a fee for the transcript.